Pratik-on-Git/React-Notes/React.md

 }
 ```
 stabilized `onDeleteTodo` and `onSubmit` in `App.jsx` using `useCallback` with functional state updates so their identities stop changing and memoized children don’t re-render unnecessarily.

+If you've put the same Values in Input.
+The Console will show uncaught error.
+Error showing cause key prop values are same.
+### `Keyprop` dosen't help you in re-rendering.
+If you give proper key props, you can stop mounting-unmounting of an element.

+### ➡️ Can we forcefully mount/un-mount an element using keyprops?
+If we write a key like this - `<Sample key={Math.floor(Math.random()*99)}/>` everytime the program will run it'll generate different unique numbers as key value.

+Hence the programe will be unmounted & re-mounted everytime differently so React will check before remounting & after remounting - It'll get new keyprop values everytime so it'll consider the component as a new component.

+➡️ So even if the component is previously memoized it'll not matter.
+So you can actually re-render the component using keyprop as a hack.